tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>For dwc:Occurrences, the default vocabulary is recommended to consist of detected and notDetected, but can be extended by implementers with good justification.
-Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
+			<td>Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>